Gender inequality in New Zealand: Infanticide

 In the case of a woman killing her child, she can be charged with the crime of infanticide instead of murder if "the balance of her mind was disturbed".
 Infanticide has smaller consequences than murder, and men cannot be charged with infanticide.
 In New Zealand, there has been at least one case of a man being charged with murder where a woman would have been charged with infanticide.

 Law professor Kevin Dawkins from Otago University wants infanticide to be replaced by new legislation that applies to both female and male offenders.

 Some people have argued that this law contributes to a misconception that childbirth or breastfeeding can contribute to insanity, and have called for the law to be replaced with one that recognises that people with certain mental illnesses are capable in controlling their actions.

 Adoption

 The Adoption Act 1955 prevents sole males from adopting female children unless the male is the father, or under "special circumstances".
 In 2016, the Human Rights Review Tribunal ruled that the provision was inconsistent with the Bill of Rights.

 Violence

-Intimate partner violence and sexual violence is a significant contributor to gender inequality in New Zealand according to the New Zealand Government.
-The 2021/2022 New Zealand Crime & Victims Survey (NZCVS) reported that overall, both women and men experience a similar level of victimisation when it comes to personal offenses,16.7% of men and 17.2% of women.
-Violence against women is classed as gender-based violence as it is rooted in gender inequalities between men and women, and is disproportionately high compared to the number of women who perpetrate violent crime.
+Intimate partner violence and sexual violence is a significant contributor to gender inequality in New Zealand.
+Violence against women is classed as gender-based violence as it is rooted in gender inequalities between men and women.

-New Zealand Police record statistics on crime victims and crime offenders.
-In 2024, 54.19% of victims who reported experiencing violent crimes were women while 41.59% were men.
-In the same categories, only 20.40% of offenders were women and 79.57% were men.
-According to NZCVS, approximately 24% of victims of personal offenses in 2024 reported to the police, no significant gender difference was noted in the report.